Weights and Measures

 If we get away from the kitchen for a moment, it is strange that we buy petrol or diesel in litres and yet travel miles on the road.

 As a cook you’ll encounter different units of measure, especially if you have cookery books that are perhaps over 25 years old.
-Older British cook books and American recipes will refer to Fahrenheit temperatures for the oven and imperial weights and measures, whereas all recipes now focus on centigrade and metric.
+Older British cook books and American recipes will refer to Fahrenheit temperatures for the oven and imperial weights and measures, whereas all recipes produced for the UK now focus on centigrade and metric.
 Even then, more recent books may have recipes listing the ingredients in metric and then call for an 8 inch tin!